sriniguna/emphaino/README.md

 * Responsive.
 The layout fits and adapts itself to any screen the site is viewed in.
 Responsiveness can be turned off if desired.
 * Entries in blog home and archives arrange themselves in a dynamic grid layout.
 The dynamic grid layout can be turned off optionally and the entries be displayed in traditional fashion.
-* One widget area, in the footer, where the widgets are arranged in a dynamic grid layout.
+* Primary widget area in the footer, where the widgets are arranged in a dynamic grid layout.
+* Secondary widget area displayed as a sidebar in single posts and pages.
+Optionally, this widget area can be turned on in blog home and archive pages too.
 * One navigation menu in the header.
 * Custom header and custom logo image.
 * Custom background.